73rd Annual Tennessee 4-H Congress

 Educational Tours

 Nashville is a city with natural beauty, culture, and more than 200 years of history.
 While in the city, delegates will enjoy a visit to the Tennessee State Capitol and the Legislative Plaza.
 They may also choose to visit the impressive Tennessee State Museum and stroll down the cobblestone streets of historic downtown Nashville.
-Delegates will also learn the importance of the river to Tennessee history as they take a cruise on the General Jackson Showboat.
-Be sure to bring a camera!
+Delegates will also enjoy a trip to the Nashville Zoo.

 What to Bring/Wear